 The opportunistic pathogens are ubiquitously distributed and may cause disease in those with immunosuppression.
 There are few figures for their incidence in the population at large in the UK.
-A recent review estimates that 15-18.3% of HIV-infected patients admitted to hospital will suffer a nosocomial pulmonary infection.
+One review estimated that 15-18.3% of HIV-infected patients admitted to hospital will suffer a nosocomial pulmonary infection.
 Of these, a small but significant proportion (around 5-10%) will be due to opportunistic fungal pneumonias.

 - Travel to an area where fungal pneumonia pathogens are endemic (see above).